Sports Medicine Outreach

 Nationally, the number of serious high school athletic injuries continues to rise.
 The media is constantly reporting injuries sustained in athletic competition such as cardiac arrest and brain and spinal cord trauma.
 Unfortunately, the frequency is growing at an alarming rate often in young athletes.

-Baptist Health Care and the Andrews Institute through the Andrews Research & Education Institute provide hands–on assistance to lessen the possibility of athletic trauma by providing certified athletic trainers (ATCs) and physicians to all high schools in Escambia, North Okaloosa and Santa Rosa Counties.
+Baptist Health Care and the Andrews Institute through the Andrews Research & Education Foundation provide hands–on assistance to lessen the possibility of athletic trauma by providing certified athletic trainers (ATCs) and physicians to all high schools in Escambia, North Okaloosa and Santa Rosa Counties.

 In just the last year, over 7,100 injuries were treated and over 3,000 sports physicals were provided to local area athletes.
 Even more unique, our ATCs work with local EMS units to improve first responder skills and techniques.